Paranapiacaba: Notable landmarks

 The District of Paranapiacaba is known for its large industrial complex, which lies off the main road from Rio Grande da Serra, on the way into the main village, but is actually nearer Rio Grande da Serra.
 The growth of this industrial centre was facilitated by the railway, transporting goods to the port of Santos.
 The railway station's clock tower is based on Big Ben in London.
 The locomotive stations, old British carriages and steam engines, cable station (funicular type), and workers' cottages are all well preserved and form part of the museum which is open to the public.

-On the hill top above the village is the old Victorian style Castilino, which was once the residence of the Chief Engineer of the Railways, is now a museum known as the Centro Preservacao da Historia de Paranpiacaba, where old railway line maps and photographs are displayed.
+On the hill top above the village is the old Victorian style Castilino, once the residence of the Chief Engineer of the Railways, which is now a museum known as the Centro Preservacao da Historia de Paranpiacaba, where old railway line maps and photographs are displayed.
 The museum has elegant furnishings and provides views of its surroundings.
 In the 1980s, a working steam engine from the turn of the 20th century ran several times a day, originally used to pull inclined trains from the coast.
 Visitors can view the working parts and watch them while the engine is running.
 Recivitas (Instituto pela Revitalização da Cidadania) created a free toy center and library here.
 The Funicular de Paranapiacaba railway museum was established in 1970, and today is one of the biggest attractions in the district.
 The Clube União Lira Serrano is also of note, and was founded in 1930 as a social club for the railway operators.
 The parish church, Capela do Alto da Serra or Igreja matriz de Paranapiacaba, opened for the first time on August 8, 1884.